alexhorner/WD-DX4000/InstallDebian.md

 # Debian Installation Guide
 NOTE: This guide expects you to have followed BeforeInstall.md!
 If you haven't, go do it!

+You will need the Debian installation ISO to follow this guide.
+This guide follows the Debian 10.06.0 install process, however differences should be minimal.

 ## Part 1 - Debian Installer

 Connect your USB install drive and open Rufus.
 Configure Rufus like below: